 Ryan has a multitude of skills including negotiation, handling conflict and effective communication with a solutions focused, realistic hands on approach.
 These skills have helped him to support many organisations in the public, private and third sectors and individuals across the UK.

 Not only does Ryan utilise his expertise in the disability sector but his lived experience also.
 Ryan was diagnosed at the age of 6 with the eye condition Glaucoma and was registered blind at the age of 21.
 He was also diagnosed at the age of 17 with Dyslexia.
 Ryan uses his experiences of disability to problem solve and implement effective solutions for individuals, employers and service providers.
 Ryan’s ambition to use his own experiences to help others is reflected not only in his professional life, but also in his outside commitments, where he is an advocate and campaigner for disability rights, he has been a Samaritan volunteer since 2010, as well as offering his experience and expertise to the RNIB as a member of their Working Age Customer Panel.

 As a co-founder of the Disability Mediation Standards Committee, Ryan plays an instrumental role in ensuring mediation practices are inclusive and accessible for people with disabilities whilst ensuring mediators are equipped and confident when disability is the area of dispute.

-Kaylea was attracted to working with Centre for Resolution as it is an organisation which promotes and supports the core values of care and inclusion that she actively shares.
-Kaylea is closely involved with her local community and has a particular passion for ensuring the voices of vulnerable young people are always heard, a key focus of our family mediation services.
+Kaylea was attracted to working with Centre for Resolution as it is an organisation which promotes and supports the core values of equality and inclusion that she actively shares.
+Kaylea is closely involved with her local community and has a particular passion for ensuring the voices of young people are always heard, a key focus of our family mediation services.